magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

-When the provided values for the email and password input elements pass the validator rules, you should receive a message looking like the following: *you@yourdomain.com and weak1 passed the formal validation, but we still have to authenticate you*.
+When the provided values for the email and password input elements pass the validator rules, you should receive a message looking like the following: **you@yourdomain.com and weak1 passed the formal validation, but we still have to authenticate you**.

 So far, so good.

-It's now time to take the `1.7.0` CLJ/CLJS additions seriously, and try to use the the [Valip][] portable library on the client-side as well.
+It's now time to take the `1.7.0` CLJ/CLJS additions seriously, and try to use the the `valip` portable library on the client-side as well.

 # Cross the border